-All regular degree or certificate-seeking students at NICC who are interested in financial aid assistance or scholarships must complete the Free Application for Federal Student Aid (FAFSA) before registering for classes.
-The FAFSA form is online at www.fafsa.ed.gov.
+All regular degree or certificate-seeking students at NICC who are interested in financial aid assistance or scholarships must complete the Free Application for Federal Student Aid (FAFSA) to be considered for financial aid.
+The FAFSA form is online at www.studentaid.gov.
 NICC's school code for the FAFSA is 015339.
 You will sign this online application with an FSA ID and password.
-If you are a dependent student your parent or guardian will need to sign using their own FSA ID and password.
+If you are a dependent student your parent will need to sign using their own FSA ID and password.
 Functional email is required to complete this process.